tarwn/lessthandot-hugo/blogs/content/posts/2011-03-16-24-hours-of-pass-wrap.md

 Thank you all of the other women who presented.
 I could write an entire blog on what I learned about SQL, and then one on what I learned about presenting.
 Thank you for taking the time to submit abstracts, put together presentations, and teach all of us!
 You ladies rock.

 Most of all, thank you to the attendees.
-If no one wanted to listen to me, this wouldn&#8217;t be half as much fun!
+If no one wanted to listen to me, this wouldn't be half as much fun!

  [1]: http://www.sqlpass.org/24hours/Spring2011/
  [2]: /wp-content/uploads/users/grrlgeek/24HOP Reporting Services 201.zip?mtime=1300327555